hugobots/docker-for-humans/README.md

 <p align="center">
   <img src="./images/docker-logo.png" height="150" align="center" />
   <h1 align="center">Docker for Humans</h1>
-  <p align="center">Everything you need to know about Docker</p>
+  <p align="center">Befriend yourselves with the cute fish!</p>
-  <p align="center">Docker could seem scary which it really isn't.
+  <p align="center">Docker could seem scary, it really isn't.
 I will try to unravel everything that you need to know about docker in this guide and help you utilize it better in your daily job.</p>
   <p align="center">
   	<a href="https://creativecommons.org/licenses/by/4.0/">
   		<img src="https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg" />